joshbegley/nyt-latest/previous.md

 `Giovanni Castellucci oversaw a company that managed the Morandi Bridge in Genoa when it fell down in 2018, killing 43 people.`\
 https://www.nytimes.com/2026/07/16/world/europe/italy-bridge-verdict-morandi-collapse.html

-**Live Updates: Wildfire Smoke Chokes Skies Across Swath of U.S. and Canada**\
+**Live Updates: Wildfire Smoke Pushes Air Quality to Dangerous Levels for Millions**\
-`A strip of dense smoke combined with extreme heat has pushed air quality to unhealthy levels.
-Officials encouraged people in cities, including New York, to stay indoors.`\
+`Dense smoke from Canadian wildfires is choking a vast stretch of the Northeast and Upper Midwest.
+Officials encouraged residents, including in New York, to stay indoors.`\
 https://www.nytimes.com/live/2026/07/16/weather/canada-wildfire-smoke-air-quality

 **New Yorkers Get Squeamish About Salad Lunches Amid Parasite Outbreak**\